-- It helps to protect us against cancer; it makes us look beautiful and young.
+- It helps to protect us against cancer; lower blood pressure, cholesterol, it makes us look beautiful and young.
 It has so much vitamin C that it even helps our body fight a cold and a sore throat.
-It helps with menopause, acne, it is a diuretic and has tons of more benefits.
+Likewise, it helps with menopause, acne, it is a diuretic and has tons of more benefits with heart diseases.